Students Reflect on Gender Bias and its Impact on School Life

 “People are prone to believe that volleyball is not a hard sport,” Maryann Akilomhen ’22 said.
 “This is because it is mostly played by girls and they think it does not require much effort even though we spend hours practicing.
 Many people would rather watch boys playing sports because they are supposedly stronger and some only go watch girls play to look at their body.”

-Some students find that teachers often stereotype people in the classroom by gender.
+Some students like Luke Llansang ’22 said he finds that teachers often stereotype people in the classroom by gender.
 Giving certain jobs to boys because they are “stronger” or by saying that girls are typically more well behaved than boys.